jsarchibald/cs50/homepage/README.md

 docker build -t homepage .
 ```

+Then, go to `Docker Settings / Resources / File Sharing` and add the folder in which you're going to save students' submission ZIP files.

 To run:

 1. Download the ZIPs of all your students' submissions into one folder.